-The alternative to being an Appointed Representative is to seek full FCA authorisation.
-This could potentially be a lengthy process with additional cost implications.
-There is also the requirement for on-going monitoring and reporting.
+Alternatives to being an Appointed Representative is to seek full FCA authorisation or become exempt by virtue of RICs registration.
+Both could potentially be lengthy processes with additional cost implications and requirements for on-going monitoring and reporting.

 Alternatively, you could elect to become what is known as an Introducer, whereby a small commission is paid for, literally, enabling the sale of a policy to a new customer.
 However, as an Introducer your scope to extend your services to your clients is very limited compared to that of an Appointed Representative.
 For example, you cannot help a client to make a claim.
-Your support in the event of a claim, is restricted to providing them with any factual information they may request – and that you are able to provide – that will allow them to submit and manage the claim themselves.
+Your support in the event of a claim, is restricted to providing factual information policyholders may request, that will allow them to submit and manage the claim themselves.

 Surely all property managers will be ARs?

-So why don’t all property managers just become Appointed Representatives (AR)?
+So why don’t all property managers just become an Appointed Representatives (AR)?